 The barrier island has five miles of beaches and three miles of nature trails.
 Camping sites are available if you want to spend the night.
 You can spend the day beachcombing, birdwatching, hiking, kayaking, or surfing.

 Searching for an uncrowded spot to sunbathe?
 Mayport Beach is one of the top places to see in Jacksonville, FL, with 22 miles of white sand and just a few minutes from downtown Jacksonville.
-The beach is a perfect place for water activities.
+The stretch of sand is a perfect place for water activities.
 Options include snorkeling, scuba diving, kayaking, and paddleboarding.

 The seafood restaurants are casual, fun, and right on the water.
 Enjoy the fresh-caught fish while you watch the sunset or gaze at the beautiful views of the stars.
 Be sure to check out the historic Fish Camps for a taste of its legendary Mayport Shrimp.